lemon-noodles/javascript/interview-questions.md

   - Functions like once
   - memoize, setTimeout, Iterators
   - maintaining state in async world
+  - data hiding and encapsulation
+- Disadvantages of closure
+  - memory consumption is more, because variables are not garbage collected
+  - chances of memory leak
+- Garbage Collector
+  - program that frees up memory
+  - smart garbage collection happens when closures are dealt, only variables that aren't used are garbage collected
 - var
   - during creation of EC, variable is assigned to global object
   - var declarations are globally scoped or function/locally scoped.